We Know You Want One, But Do You Really *Need* a Kitchen Island? Chances Are You Don't — Here's How to Make the Call

 "Islands suit larger kitchens, it is always a mistake to try and squeeze an island into a narrow kitchen as it will make the space feel cramped and hinder movement," warns Looeeze Grossman, founder of The Used Kitchen Company.
 "Smaller kitchens often lack the space needed for an island, making other space-saving solutions more appropriate."

-In terms of the amount of space you need, you really need to think about clearance space around the island.
+In terms of the amount of space you need, think about clearance space around the island.
 "It’s best to leave at least 42” of walkway room, and if you often have lots of people in the kitchen, consider expanding that to 48” for ease of movement,” says Teri Simone.

-Once you've established whether you've got enough clearance space, you'll be in a better position to determine whether or not you really have the space for a kitchen island.
-There is no point specifying a miniscule island that isn't fit for purpose just for the sake of it.
+Once you've established whether you've got enough clearance space, you'll be in a better position to determine whether or not you have the space for a kitchen island.
+There is no point specifying a minuscule island that isn't fit for purpose just for the sake of it.

 Georgina Wilson says that anything less than 60" is a "stump" and not an island, adding that "the size of a kitchen island depends on the overall room size, but generally, a width of 40" is optimal, and a length of 60" tends to feel comfortable," and that "the island should always be longer than it is wide, with a minimum size of 60" in length and 40" in width."